Addis-Belete/book-store/README.md

 # Book-Store

-> Book-store is created desktop-only app for storing dispalying and removing books in library using react-redux.
+> Book-store has created a desktop-only app for storing displaying and removing books in the library using react-redux.
 > ![screenshot](Assets/App1.png)

 ## Built With